 I wrote my honors application essay for the University of Michigan a few weeks ago, and I really enjoyed writing it, to my surprise.
+I like it so much that I’m looking into starting a essay writing service for students.
 There were a few prompts to choose from, but I chose one that I thought would be interesting to twist in my own way: “Take a complicated idea or object and make it simple.”
 In response to this prompt, I wrote a ~600 word essay on how to make water using cellular automata, in layman’s terms (for the most part).
 Without further ado, have a read:

 One concept that I have found of continuous interest as a programmer has been that of water.
 It is a fluid and, as such, it has properties that would seem to make it very difficult to realistically simulate in a fast, simplistic way in a video game or program.
 Making water fall, splash, or spread outward due to celerity in waves, and still settle into available crevices neatly would appear to require a vast amount of calculation and rendering precision in executing it on even a basic level.
 In the real world, this liquid interacts on a molecular level, which results in these properties of which we are all familiar.
 But a program would not be able to run with per-molecule level precision at any kind of reasonable rate, if at all.
 In programming video games, there exists a constant dance of balancing the game experience with the speed at which it is able to run; in essence, finding elegant solutions to complicated concepts is the hallmark of a talented programmer, and simplicity correlates directly with its running speed and its overall quality.
 In order to solve these kinds of speed problems with water and still give it the capability to form waterfalls, lakes, and varying water levels, from deep to shallow, on entirely randomly-generated terrain where specific-case implementation is impossible, I use a simple technique called “cellular automata.”
 This technique divides the aquatic region into squares or rectangles to make a grid where each “cell” can hold a possible amount of water.
 Each cell has a set x/y position, width, height, and percentage of fill.
 Using only the last value, the fill of the cell, and rules governing these cellular interactions, we can develop a program in which water is able to act in a naturally fluid manner and behave according to all of the tendencies listed above.